jqmarron/MaxLife/README.md

 Jorge Martinez-Romero.
 TGB-LEPS.
 National Institute on Aging.
 NIH
 <h3> Description </h3>
-MaxLife statistically compares the effect of treatments or interventions on lifespan.
-Uses a simple method particularly usefull when distribution do not meet the assumption required by other survival analysis such as risk proportionallity, normality, etc. Two or more groups can be included in the analysis.
-The package identifies which groups have shorter or longer lifespan and pairwise tests the significance of that diference between groups of intervention.
-It's based on the QT3 method described in "Statistical methods for testing effects on maximum lifespan” Wang et al. 2004.
-A variation of a "simple significance test for quantile regression" from David T. Redden and David B. Allison.
-It couples quantile regression with Bonschoo Test .
+MaxLife statistically compares the effects of treatments or interventions on lifespan using a simple method, particularly useful when distributions do not meet the assumptions required by other survival analyses, such as risk proportionality and normality.
+The analysis accommodates two or more groups, identifying which have shorter or longer lifespans and pairwise testing the significance of the differences between intervention groups.
+The package is based on the method as described in 'Statistical Methods for Testing Effects on Maximum Lifespan' by Wang et al. (2004) and is a variation of a 'simple significance test for quantile regression' from David T. Redden and David B. Allison.
+It combines quantile regression with the Bonschoo Test.

 <h3> The main function </h3>